janko/janko.io/_posts/2018-06-02-httprb-is-great.md

 Ruby's `OpenSSL::SSL::SSLSocket` is currently very memory-inefficient (but there is a [patch][openssl patch] waiting to be merged).

-In the downloading benchmark, http.rb has very low memory usage that's the same regardless of the response body size, while the other libraries allocate approximately 1x the request body size.
+In the downloading benchmark, http.rb has very low memory usage which stays the same regardless of the response body size, while the other libraries allocate approximately 1x the response body size (due to Net::HTTP).
+Note that this will be fixed in Ruby 2.6.0 due to Eric Wong's recent [patch][Net::HTTP download patch], after which memory consumption drops to the same levels as http.rb.

+## Conclusion

+I found http.rb to be a very impressive HTTP client library.
+It has a very nice easy-to-use API, good exception hierarchy, full streaming support, persistent connections, advanced timeout options, HTTP compression support and more.

+I believe that one of the main things that helped it shape up is implementing the HTTP protocol natively instead of relying on Net::HTTP.
+This also spawned some reusable libraries – [Socketry], [http-form_data], and [content-type] – which is always sound sign of good design in my book.

+Since I maintain libraries for handling file uploads and downloads ([Shrine], [Down], [tus-ruby-server]), it's important to me to have an HTTP client library that I can recommend.
+The streaming upload/download support and very low memory usage makes http.rb a great choice, especially when dealing with large files.

+I encourage you to try http.rb on your next project!

 [libcurl]: https://curl.haxx.se/libcurl/
 [Typhoeus]: https://github.com/typhoeus/typhoeus